This page will help you have a great visit to The WayOut Club

 Music with resident DJ – Titch

 Hey I’m DJ Titch aka Jamie.
-I’ve been working at The WayOut Club for over 15 years now both DJing and performing (I also help put a lot of the shows together).
+I’ve been playing music and perfoming at The WayOut Club for over 15 years (I also help put a lot of the shows together).
 I mainly play POP and DANCE through the night and I keep up to date with all the new releases, so don’t be afraid to come and ask me to play your favorite tune, (If I have it I’ll play it, if I don’t I’ll get it).
 But I might surprise you with a wicked dance remix version.
 We encourage gorgeous ‘girls’, (and boys), to get up and strut their stuff on the WayOut dance platforms.
 Over the years the club has developed its own anthems, you know the ones that make you get ya groove on.
 Listed below are some of the WayOut Anthems you always ask for.
 Kele Le Roc – My Love (Paul Mastersons remix), Tymes 4 – She Got Game (Club Mix), JSTO – I Just Wanna Dance (Wayne G club Anthem), The PussyCat Dolls – Don’t Cha (Ralphi’s Hot Freak 12” Vox mix)

 Music with resident DJ – Gary Baldi

 Hi Inbetweenies, DJ Gary Baldi here.
 From me you can be sure of a little bit of this and a little bit of that and if your lucky enough, a bit of the other (music wise that is).
 I play a mixture of house including, funky house, electro house, tech house, remixed classics and even a sprinkle of R&B. You’re guaranteed a mega dance session with all your favourites.
 Come and say hello, I don’t bite, only if you ask me too!
 All requests are considered and if I don’t have it, I will do my best to get it for you, after all you’re the people that matter.
 If the dance floor is pumping then I am happy.
-The Wayout club is the best place to be whoever you want to be, with a diverse crowd and an electric atmosphere; you can let your hair down and have a great night without fear of being judged (and I love every minute of it).
+The WayOut club is the best place to be whoever you want to be, with a diverse crowd and an electric atmosphere; you can let your hair down and have a great night without fear of being judged (and I love every minute of it).
 See you on the dance floor x

 Our Shows –